 Criminal defense attorneys at Pumphrey Law in Tallahassee, FL, discuss what can happen if you use a fake I.D. in Leon County, FL, and are charged with either the felony or misdemeanor version of the crime.

 Call today to talk to an attorney about your case and ways to fight to get the charges completed dismissed.
-Call (850) 681-7777 today to discuss your case.
+Call (850) 681-7777 today to discuss your case and get a free consultation with a lawyer.
 Let us put our experience to work for you.

 This article was last updated on Monday, August 15, 2016.